The minute you hear the word “cancer” or “tumor”, the first thing you want to know is the truth about mast cell tumor dog life expectancy.

 Dogs need adequate protein and carbohydrates for optimum health, so you want to really consider whether a vegan diet is going to offer that.

-If you can be assured that your dog will get a good, balanced diet, than go for it.
-I always recommend that dog owners consult with a veterinarian, veterinarian technician, or dietician to make sure any nutritional-gaps are covered.
+Dog owners should consult with a veterinarian, veterinarian technician, or dietician to make sure any nutritional-gaps are covered.

 Bland Food Diet